Skip to main navigationSkip to main content

 Participants can manually enter case report details in the ePartnerViewer's Direct Data Entry (DDE) platform.
 When utilizing KHIE's online web forms to enter certain reportable lab results, the option is available to complete the associated case report, as well.
 The system will use information from the lab result just submitted to automatically populate certain fields of the electronic case report form, saving time and minimizing disruption in workflow.

-Reportable Disease Conditions Case Reports that can be submitted through DDE:
+Reportable Disease Condition Case Reports that can be submitted through DDE Review the complete list of conditions here.

 Electronic